oroinc/documentation/reference/format/dashboards.rst

 |           | * `widgets_configuration`_ |
 +-----------+----------------------------+

-The ``dashboard.yml`` file is used to configure dashboards and widgets that are rendered on a
+The ``dashboards.yml`` file is used to configure dashboards and widgets that are rendered on a
 dashboard:

 .. code-block:: yaml
     :linenos:

-    # src/Acme/DemoBundle/Resources/config/dashboard.yml
+    # src/Acme/DemoBundle/Resources/config/dashboards.yml
-    oro_dashboard_config:
+    dashboards:
         widgets:
             # a "my_calendar" widget displaying the user's calendar on the dashboard
             my_calendar: